SOZ-Faut-etre-Sub/SOZ-FiveM-Server/README.md

 bash ~/FXServer/server/run.sh +exec server.cfg
 ```

+### Data
+This repository does not propose, yet, any base data (like vehicles, weapons, fuel stations, dealership, etc ....), you must use the inject your own data into
+the database at the moment.

+We want to provide a tool / base data set to do that, you can contribute to help us to do that.

 ![SOZ - Issues   Pull requests_](https://user-images.githubusercontent.com/104008465/206208630-bf79fd74-d6e8-4b67-821d-dd3080306b8e.png)
 Contribution are welcomed, but you must follow the rules below:

 * You must follow the [code of conduct](CODE_OF_CONDUCT.md)
+* __You must complete one of the available templates.__
 * If you are a user having issues with a server that is running this code, please contact the server owner, do not report an issue here.
 * Issues must only be used by developers or administrators of servers that want to report a bug with the code source, or propose a feature.
 * You must provide a minimum of information, this place is not a support forum, it's an exchange place for developers.